Hampden County Court Records

 Criminal Record Sealing

 Under M.G.L. c.
-276, § 100A, individuals may petition to seal certain criminal records after a waiting period that varies based on the type of offense.
-Misdemeanor convictions generally become eligible for sealing three years after the disposition, while felony convictions require a seven-year wait.
+276, §100A, individuals may petition to seal certain criminal records after a waiting period that varies by offense type.
+Misdemeanor convictions generally become eligible for sealing three years after the disposition; felony convictions require a seven-year wait.
 Offenses that are no longer classified as crimes may be sealed immediately.
 Petitions can be submitted administratively to the Commissioner of Probation or filed directly with the court for a judicial determination.

 Hampden County Civil Court Records

-Civil cases in Hampden County span everything from small claims disputes to large commercial lawsuits.
-The court that handles a particular matter depends largely on the dollar amount at issue and the type of relief being sought.
+Civil cases in Hampden County range from small claims disputes to large commercial lawsuits.
+Which court handles a matter depends largely on the dollar amount at stake and the type of relief being sought.

-The District Courts handle civil matters involving claims up to $50,000, including small claims (up to $7,000), landlord-tenant summary process actions, contract disputes, and motor vehicle tort claims.
-Hampden Superior Court exercises jurisdiction over civil lawsuits where the amount in controversy exceeds $50,000, as well as cases seeking equitable or injunctive relief, medical malpractice tribunal hearings, and business litigation.
-The Western Housing Court – Springfield Session hears housing-specific civil and criminal matters affecting residential property.
+The District Courts handle civil claims up to $50,000, including small claims (up to $7,000), landlord-tenant summary process actions, contract disputes, and motor vehicle tort claims.
+Hampden Superior Court handles civil lawsuits where the amount in controversy exceeds $50,000, as well as cases seeking equitable or injunctive relief, medical malpractice tribunal hearings, and business litigation.
+The Western Housing Court Springfield Session hears housing-specific civil and criminal matters involving residential property.

 Accessing Civil Records

 Civil case dockets are searchable by name through the Trial Court Case Access system.
-To retrieve actual documents — rather than docket entries alone — requesters typically need to contact or visit the clerk’s office at the courthouse where the case was filed.
+To retrieve actual documents rather than just docket entries, you'll typically need to contact or visit the clerk's office at the courthouse where the case was filed.
 Copies follow the standard fee schedule: $2.50 per page for attested copies and $0.05 per page for unattested copies.

 For older records that may not appear in the online system, the court archives maintain historical civil and criminal case files.
 Some of these records have been digitized and made available through FamilySearch.org.
 Records not available online may be requested from the judicial archivist using the Court Archives Information Request Form.